goFrendiAsgard/zaruba/zaruba-tasks/make/fastApp/appTemplate/ztplAppDirectory/_docs/motivation-and-architecture/README.md

 - Everyone is aware of code changes (Code-level authorization is nearly impossible).
 - People tend to cross the domain boundary because they can.

+> ⚠️ __Warning:__ Never cross domain boundary even if you can.
+Assume every module will live in different servers/pods and accessing different database server.
+Otherwise, your application will ends up as big spaghetti-code monolith that can't go anywhere.

 # Example